 The Tooth and it’s Surrounding Tissues

-Your teeth are not solid objects; they have a space at their centre containing blood vessels and nerves called the dental pulp.
+Your teeth are not solid objects; they have space at their centre containing blood vessels and nerves called the dental pulp.
 This pulp tissue nourishes the tooth.
 The pulp can become infected due to deep decay, trauma, or gum disease.

 Because the pulp is totally encased in hard tissue it will not heal itself; antibiotics just reduce the symptoms for a short period of time.
-Without treatment the infection will spread to the bone surrounding the tooth.
+Without treatment, the infection will spread to the bone surrounding the tooth.

 The purpose of endodontics or root canal therapy is to cleanse the infected pulp chamber and root canals, then place an inert, biocompatible, filling.
-This filling prevents bacteria re-entering the tooth to cause another infection.
+This filling prevents bacteria from re-entering the tooth to cause another infection.

 Endodontic therapy usually involves more than one appointment.
-At your first appointment, local anaesthetic is given to numb the area, and an access cavity is created in order to reach the infected pulp chamber.
+At your first appointment, a local anaesthetic is given to numb the area, and an access cavity is created in order to reach the infected pulp chamber.
 The pulp chamber and infected root canals are cleansed and reshaped.
 If the treatment is being carried out over more than one visit, medication is placed in the tooth to help eliminate bacteria.
 Your tooth is then sealed with a temporary filling.
-At your second appointment your tooth will be free from bacteria and an inert, biocompatible filling material is placed in the cleansed space.
+At your second appointment, your tooth will be free from bacteria and an inert, biocompatible filling material is placed in the cleansed space.

-Dr Aydan has developed a strong special interest in endodontics and has an extensive experience in dealing with a variety of complex clinical endodontics problems, including surgical endodontics.
+Dr Aydan has developed a strong special interest in endodontics and has extensive experience in dealing with a variety of complex clinical endodontics problems, including surgical endodontics.
 He works at the Practice every alternate Tuesday, and a consultation with Dr Aydan is £100.